Humanum Conference Highlights Sanctity and Beauty of Marriage

 Helen Alvare, media director for the conference, said the “intermingling” of all the representatives of different religions was “very gracious,” with each showing a willingness to listen to the other.
 The six films were also an “unmitigated success.”

-She said the colloquium succeeded in “surfacing new language” in the dialogue on marriage.
+She said the colloquium succeeded in “surfacing new language” to the dialogue on marriage.
 She said that she has already had requests to replicate the conference in other countries.

 “We’re really talking about, if it comes to pass, what we hoped would be sparked by this meeting,” she told the Register.